 A motion for contempt is essentially an official means of requesting the court to compel the violator to abide by the court order.

 The goal of a motion for contempt is to get the other party to follow the schedule in the future.
 In a custody agreement violation, enforcing a parenting plan most commonly takes the form of suing to enforce visitation, child support payments, and other specific terms.

 What to do if a parent violates the parenting plan

 The first step in enforcing your parenting plan is to file a motion seeking enforcement with the court.

 Once you file this motion, the court will conduct a hearing no more than 45 days after the filing.
 Unless both parties agree to other terms.
 The court then reviews the motion to determine if a violation has indeed occurred.

-Just to be clear, enforcement proceedings can be long, expensive, and time-consuming.
-They’re most often of use in flagrant cases or cases where a person habitually ignores the parenting plan.
-We’re not talking about situations where your ex is late dropping off your son once or twice.
+To be clear, enforcement proceedings can be long, expensive, and time-consuming.
+They’re most often used in flagrant cases or cases where a person is habitually in contempt of the parenting plan or custody arrangement.

 There are three common outcomes to this type of enforcement proceeding.
 They are:

-- The judge finds there was no violation and no further action is taken,
+- A judge finds there was no violation and no further action is taken.

 - The parenting plan was violated and a remedy is ordered.